phil294/AHK_X11/README.md

 This project is usable, but WORK IN PROGRESS.

-**Scripts from Windows will usually NOT WORK without modifications.** If you want this to become a reality, you're welcome to contribute, and/or join the [AHK Discord](https://discord.com/invite/autohotkey-115993023636176902)'s #ahk_x11 channel.
+**Scripts from Windows will usually NOT WORK without modifications.** If you want this to become a reality, you're welcome to contribute, and/or join the [AHK Discord](https://discord.com/invite/autohotkey-115993023636176902)'s #ahk_x11 channel (you need to give yourself the ahk_x11 role).

 **Requires X11**, does not work with Wayland yet.
 This is important for Ubuntu version 22.04 and up ([link](https://askubuntu.com/q/1410256))